 Seriously, think about how many times you have given that courtesy to people and they still trample over you?
 For me, it happens when I say, “I don’t drink.”
 You’d think I was saying, “I don’t breathe.”
 People want to observe me like an oddity.

 “We should meet up for drinks sometime, isn’t there a bar near your house?”

 ^ This puts us at an instant disadvantage because, either we admit we are recovering alcoholics (which isn’t as hard for us to say as it is for people to comprehend) or we feel shamed now for NOT drinking.

 Let me try and put it in simpler terms for those of you on the outside looking in….

 We just fought our way back from a cloud of shame that surrounds even being addicted, and now we are getting shamed for not drinking….and often we get into defense mode.
 Not necessarily angry defense mode, but a defense mode where we protect what we stand for and feel slightly personally attacked when it’s called into question.

-It’s ok to ask why someone chooses not to drink, maybe try and breach the subject in less of a peer pressure situation.
-If someone declines a drink, don’t make it a spectacle, just move on, if you still feel like it, you can come back later and say, “Hey, Dave, I noticed you didn’t take a drink last night, that’s awesome!
+It’s ok to ask why someone chooses not to drink.
+Perhaps just try and breach the subject in less of a peer pressure situation.
+If someone declines a drink, don’t make it a spectacle, just move on.
+If you still feel like it, you can come back later and say, “Hey, Dave, I noticed you didn’t take a drink last night, that’s awesome!
 I hope I didn’t make it awkward.”